Should you sell an underperforming ETF?

 Beware of wash sales

-If you have long term conviction in the fund but perhaps bought at too high a valuation, your only option may be to hold to avoid accidentally partaking in an illegal ‘wash sale’.
+If you still have long term conviction in the fund but perhaps bought at too high a valuation, your only option may be to hold to avoid accidentally partaking in an illegal ‘wash sale’.

 A wash sale involves the disposal of poorly performing assets to obtain a tax benefit then repurchasing the same asset in the new financial year.
 The Australian Tax Office deems this a form of tax avoidance that investors are urged to avoid as they come with compliance action, additional tax, interest and penalties that may apple.